emlab-ucsb/global-shark-catch-risk/README.md

     - `table_1.R`: script used to generate table 1 in the submitted manuscript
     - `supplemental_raw_catch_rfmo_species.R`: script used to calculate the raw proportions of shark catch by each RFMO
     - `supplemental_percent_zero_catch_predicted_nonzero.R`: script used to determine which cells were reported as non-zero values but predicted as 0 values for gut-checking
+    - `supplemental_exvessselprice.R`: script used to generate table of ex-vessel prices used in analyses
 + `tables`: output tables
   - `supplemental`: tables used in the supplemental data in the submitted manuscript